-- Following flooding in early 2020, we have completed emergency works and are assessing road damage to determine where more repairs are required.
+Following flooding in early 2020, we are assessing road damage to determine where more repairs are required.

 - Repairs are in progress after numerous severe bushfires burned across eastern and southern Queensland in late 2019.

 - Works to repair severely damaged slopes along Binna Burra Road were completed in mid-November 2020.

-- Reconstruction work following significant flooding caused by the North and Far North Queensland Monsoon Trough in January and February 2019 is underway or complete.
+- The majority of reconstruction work following significant flooding caused by the North and Far North Queensland Monsoon Trough in early 2019 has been completed.

 - As well as repairs, we are improving the flood immunity and resilience of the state-controlled road network through the 2019 Betterment Program.
-Projects at 10 key sites are now complete or underway through the program.
+Projects at 9 of 10 key sites are now complete.

 Traffic infoThese works may change traffic conditions that impact your travel.
 Visit QLDTraffic to plan your journey.